 LVT 2015 r 2015 wh 2014 rosé Mainstay domaine at Cairanne run by the tenacious Corinne Couturier and her daughter Laure, from the Charavin family.
 Long raising for these robust wines.
 The two Cairanne whites have been very good in vintages such as 2015.
 Rasteau is good, can be STGT wine.
 They have a very large collection of vineyards, which sometimes weighs heavily on the overall quality.
 The 2015 Cuvée Abel Charavin, not made every year, was a ****(*) wine pre-bottling.

-LVT 2014 r Romain Roche took over 15 hectares of his father Marcel`s 45 hectare vineyards in 2009, making his first vintage then.
+LVT 2015 r Romain Roche took over 15 hectares of his father Marcel`s 45 hectare vineyards in 2009, making his first vintage then.
 His grandfather Victor was also a Co-operateur.
 Romain did studies at Bordeaux and in the Coteaux d’Aix-en-Provence before returning to Cairanne in 2008.
 He spent a year largely in the vineyards studying how they worked.
 His first five vintages were vinified chez Corinne Couturier at Domaine Rabasse Charavin.
 From 2015 he has been vinifying in his own new cellar.
 In 2009 and 2010 there were 30-40,000 bottles, the rest sold in bulk.
 2014: 50-60,000 bottles (85%), and the remaining 15% sold in bulk.
 At first the wines showed extraction, but that has eased recently.
-They have genuine depth.
+They have genuine depth, and the 2015 Cairanne red was a robust, genuine **** wine.

 LVT 2014 r Robust, sturdy goods.
 These are genuine wines with local stamp.
 There are 17 hectares at Cairanne, and another 17 hectares at Visan, from where the Côtes du Rhône comes.